Ascot lines of the London and South Western Railway: Electrification

 In 1935 the electrification of the Portsmouth Direct line was conceived.
-The Southern Railway, owners of the route, were assisted by government loans following the Railways (Agreement) Act 1935.
+The Southern Railway, owners of the route, were assisted by government loans following the Railways (Agreement) Act 1935 (26 Geo.
+5 & 1 Edw.
+8. c.
+6).
 The purpose of the act was to encourage capital works with the aim of alleviating unemployment.
 The scheme was known as the Portsmouth No. 1 Electrification Scheme.
 As well as the Portsmouth line, it included some branches, and in particular it included the line from Weybridge to Staines via Chertsey.
 The Windsor line had already been electrified.
 From 30 November 1936 electric operation took place on the Weybridge to Virginia Water line for staff training, and on 3 January 1937 the full service started.

 In October 1937 the Southern Railway Board authorised the extension of the electrification from Virginia Water to Reading and Aldershot.
 The track layout at Ascot had been arranged with separate pairs of platforms for the Reading and the Frinley lines respectively.
 The layout was altered so that trains to Reading could detach an Aldershot portion, which could then proceed from the Reading platform towards Aldershot, which had not previously been possible.
 The former Aldershot line platforms were mostly used for berthing the stock of race specials, and after June 1973 they were closed.
 A further and final batch of 36 units of the 2-BIL class was procured to work the Reading line services.
 The rolling stock requirement was based on the operation of six-coach trains in the peaks.

 Public electric services commenced on the newly electrified sections on 1 January 1939.
 The new timetable was based on halfhourly departures from/to Waterloo, running fast to Staines and then all stations to Ascot where the train split into Reading and Guildford portions.
 Single two-car units were often used between Ascot and Guildford/Reading, requiring only a four-coach train from Waterloo.
 A peculiar rush-hour working was the 5.37 pm Waterloo - Woking service, which ran via Richmond, Ascot, Camberley and around the Sturt Lane spur to Brookwood and Woking.